acoustic-content-samples/sample-active-site-components/README.md

-# sample-active-site-components
+# sample-wca-form-components

-This repository contains a set of active sample site components to showcase how to implement custom components within Watson Content Hub Sites feature.
-The samples include a Youtube video integration, a charting smaple with Chart.js, and an Iframe app.
+This repository contains a set of sample site components to showcase how to integrate Watson Campaign Automation (WCA) forms into the Watson Content Hub Sites feature.
+The samples include two techniques: iFrame inclusion, and copying a WCA form into a new WCH component.

-## Table of Contents
+## Table of contents
 - [Table of Contents](#table-of-contents)
 - [Introduction](#introduction)
 - [Sample Screenshots](#sample-screenshots)